josephed37/Simple-Language-Detection-API/README.md

-# Simple Language Detection App
+# Simple Language Detection API

 ## Overview
 This is a simple **language detection API** built using **FastAPI** and **Scikit-Learn**.
 The model predicts the language of a given text string.
 The API is containerized using **Docker** to ensure easy deployment and scalability.